Machine Guarding: Different Types Of Machine Guards

 An interlocked guard should:

-In summary, an interlocked guard is a movable barrier connected to a machine’s power or control system in such a way that the machine cannot operate unless the guard is in place.
+In summary, an interlocked guard is a movable barrier connected to a machine’s power or control system so that the machine cannot operate unless the guard is in place.
 Interlocked guards are used to protect people from hazards that could cause serious injury, so they must be designed carefully to ensure that they are fit for their purpose.